BetterDiscord/docs/docs/users/getting-started/configuration.md

 ### Editor Location

-This option determines what editor should open when editing the custom CSS.
+This option determines which editor should open when editing custom CSS.

 ## Editor Preferences